More Ingredients for an Altarelli Cocktail at MiniBooNE: Introduction

 In this paper, we will complement the results from Ref.~\cite{Brdar:2021ysi} in several ways.
 First, we will use the latest MiniBooNE data from Ref.~\cite{MiniBooNE:2020pnu}, while Ref.~\cite{Brdar:2021ysi} was based on the previous data release, Ref.~\cite{MiniBooNE:2018esg}.
 More importantly, though, we will introduce in \cref{sec:2p2hFormalism} a new contribution to MiniBooNE's background budget, namely two-particle-two-hole (2p2h) scattering with final-state radiation (``2p2h$\gamma$'').
 Because 2p2h interactions can be viewed as a neutrino interacting with a pair of tightly bound nucleons rather than a single nucleon, the probability for photon emission can be enhanced by a coherence factor ${\sim}2$.
 We will discuss this process in the context of MiniBooNE, but will also present predictions for liquid argon detectors which may be able to identify and reconstruct 2p2h$\gamma$ events.

 In addition, in \cref{sec:NCPi0}, we will revisit the NC$\pi^0$ background.
 These are events in which a single neutral pion (and no other visible particles) is produced, but its decay products are (mis-)reconstructed as a single electromagnetic shower, thus mimicking a charged-current quasi-elastic (CCQE) $\nu_e$ interaction -- the signal that MiniBooNE is looking for.
-We point out that MiniBooNE appears to have suffered from a downward fluctuation in their sample of Monte Carlo events, which is only a factor of two larger than the data sample.
-Moreover, the event generator used (\nuance) tends to slightly underpredict the NC$\pi^0$ rate in the low-energy region where the anomaly is observed, even when data-driven methods are used to fix the overall normalization.
+We construct a purely phenomenologically-driven approach to determine this background that matches the full approach of MiniBooNE very well.
+In applying this approach to other neutrino event generators, we find that other generators tend to favor a larger NC$\pi^0$ rate in the low-energy region where the anomaly is observed, even when data-driven methods are used to fix the overall normalization.

-Combining all these effects -- theoretical shortcomings and unlucky fluctuations -- we conclude in \cref{sec:Conclusions} that the significance of the MiniBooNE anomaly may be reduced to as low as $2.8\sigma$.
-Our main results are also summarized in \cref{fig:ERecoSub}, where we compare MiniBooNE's official background prediction, our prediction including the aforementioned corrections, and the MiniBooNE data.
+Combining all these effects, we find that the significance of the MiniBooNE anomaly may be slightly smaller than previously estimated, however it still remains tantalizingly high.
+Throughout this work, we offer some perspective on how current and near-future liquid argon detectors may be able to perform their own independent analyses of these interesting single- and double-photon neutrino-scattering processes.